lng-ng/anonify/README.md

 The code for k-anonymization using OKA and Mondrian is provided.
 The implementation is based on the [open-source code](https://github.com/fhstp/k-AnonML) of Slijepčević et al.
 Run ``python anonymization.py test_conf.json`` to produce a k-anonymized dataset (either by OKA or Mondrian).
 The algorithm used and the value for **k** can be changed in the config file.

 For the ARX algorithm, the [ARX tool](https://github.com/arx-deidentifier/arx/) is used.
-The ARX 250-anonymized dataset which is used in the evaluation is provided.
+The ARX 250-anonymized dataset used in the evaluation is provided.

 ## Running the sampling code
 Run ``python main.py conf.json`` to produce a sampled dataset.